 You suspect everyone is looking at you and knows you’re anxious

 If more than one or two of the above apply to you on a regular basis, you may be experiencing long-term anxiety.
 This is often seen as a mental health issue, but it can cause physical symptoms too, including depression, problems sleeping, a change in your sex drive and problems with your immune system, making you more likely to be affected by a range of illnesses.
+Tiredness and fatigue can also be a side-effect of anxiety, but there are measures you can take to prevent them.

 Long-term anxiety may also make you more likely to turn to crutches such as smoking, drinking or using drugs to help you cope with your feelings.
 All of these things may make it more difficult for you to keep your job, maintain relationships and have much enjoyment in your life.